There have been many articles written on the psychological aspects of dealing with the inevitable losing runs that you will encounter if you gamble.

 You could be excused for choosing System 2 as it has the lower POT, but in fact both systems can expect to encounter the same consecutive losing sequence of 31 bets.

-The reason for this is that the ELS is only dependent on the winning strike rate and the number of bets, it has nothing to do with the winning dividend or profitability of a System.
+The reason for this is that the expected losing sequence (ELS) is only dependent on the winning strike rate and the number of bets, it has nothing to do with the winning dividend or profitability of a System.

 The point being emphasised is that even with a profitable system, you have to expect (as it will happen) a consecutive losing sequence that is dependent only on the long term winning strike rate of that system and it is imperative that you manage your bankroll (and head) accordingly.
 Obviously you also need to continue to monitor whether the “edge” still exists, but knowing the variance you can expect to encounter over a long series of bets helps with this monitoring.

-Finally if you had, or subscribed to, a System that has a great record of long term profitability and a strike rate of 20% you will certainly at some stage (or if you are extremely unlucky then initially) back 31 consecutive losers.
-It is easier to handle that mentally and stick to your guns if you both expect itt (as it will happen) and you have prepared in advance to manage your bankroll accordingly.
+Finally, if you had (or subscribed to) a System that has a great record of long term profitability and a strike rate of 20% you will certainly at some stage (or if you are extremely unlucky then initially) back 31 consecutive losers.
+It is easier to handle that mentally and stick to your guns if you both expect it (as it will happen) and you have prepared in advance to manage your bankroll accordingly.